 It’s February, and a new festival is on the calendar.
-Some are saying “it’s the Chinese New Year,” some are saying “it’s the lunar new year,” while others are saying “it’s the spring festival.”
-Ok, now you are confused.
+Some are saying “it’s the Chinese New Year,” some are saying “it’s the lunar new year,” while others are saying “it’s the spring festival.

+” Ok, now you are confused.
 “Are they the same?”
 The lunar new year and Chinese New Year are almost the same, but slight differences between them.
 Both lunar new year and Chinese New Year are based on the complete cycles of phases of the moon.

+To tell the difference between Lunar New Year Vs Chinese New Year, first, we need to know the differences between the lunar and the solar calendar.
 A lunar calendar is a calendar that depends on the moon’s monthly cycles.
 On the other hand, the annual cycles of the Gregorian calendar or Julian calendar depend on the time the earth takes to revolve once around the sun.

 The Gregorian calendar is known as the solar calendar.
 It is important to note that the Egyptians were the first to develop a solar calendar by marking the annual reappearance of the dog star “Sirius” in the eastern sky.

 They built a calendar of 365 days consisting of 12 months.
 However, the first lunar calendar was probably developed by the Sumerians.
+The fun fact is, the solar year consists of approximately 365+1⁄4 days, while a lunar year consists of roughly 354 days!

 Know About: Country Girl vs City Girl

-Lunar New Year Vs. Chinese New Year Differences
+Lunar New Year Vs Chinese New Year Differences

 As the lunar new year and Chinese New Year follow the lunar calendar, the basic principle is that they refer to the same thing.
 However, there are some simple differences between them.